MicrosoftDocs/SupportArticles-docs/support/azure/cloud-services/troubleshoot-common-scenario-use-application-insights.md

 - Line 4 to 6 are to import the Application Insight SDK
 - Line 12 is to define a private TelemetryClient
 - Line 25 is to generate a RequestTelemetry.
 Once it’s created, all the changes should be saved into this RequestTelemetry and SDK will save this RequestTelemetry into Application Insight.
-- Line 29 to 31 are to configure the Name, Id and StartTime property of the request.
+- Line 29 to 31 are to configure the Name, ID and StartTime property of the request.
 - Line 66 to 69 are to set Success, Duration and ResponseCode property of the request, then save it into Application Insight.

 Except the above necessary steps, you need pay attention on how we save the custom Trace log and Exception, such as line 61 and 62.
-If your application uses multiple threads, the unique specific ID will be helpful for us to track the request workflow in Application Insights ..
+If your application uses multiple threads, the unique specific ID will be helpful for us to track the request workflow in Application Insights.

 ## Check the failed request and related exception of Web Role

 For failed request in Web Role, the unhandled exception and the handled exception (which is in try function) with `ai.TrackException` will be automatically collected into exception table.

-For the example exception in the screenshot, if there isn’t `ai.TrackException` in line 47, the exception will be considered as handled exception, but it will not be recorded into Application Insight.
+For the example exception in the screenshot, if there isn’t `ai.TrackException` in line 47, the exception will be considered as handled exception, but it won't be recorded into Application Insight.

 There are two methods to find the exception record by a failed request record.